 Hosting company that charges $1.99 per month is unlikely to offer quality 24-hour support and hardware.
 So take a closer look at the features that each host provides, and THEN compare prices.
 Choose the best combination of cost and features.

 You should expect to pay at least $20 per month for the web hosting that will provide decent, prompt, professional support and a fast, reliable service.
+Consider Non-EIG hosting companies.
+Usually, they are a bit more expensive, but that worth a buck, trust me.

 Renewal prices for cheap hosting deals are normally much higher than signup prices.
 It is considered a norm.
 Unless you are willing to switch hosts every time the contract expires, there is no way to dodge the high renewal prices.
 So, simply to avoid any unpleasant surprise, you should check the TOS and make sure you agree with what you are getting before signup.